 Otherwise, it was another slow year for the series.
 In February, Super Bowl XLVII drew 106 million viewers, beating “Goodbye, Farewell and Amen” which is now the fifth most-watched television broadcast of all time in the United States (behind four Super Bowls).
 In June, the Writers Guild of America voted M*A*S*H the fifth best written series of all time, behind The Sopranos, Seinfeld, The Twilight Zone and All in the Family.
 In September, TV Land stopped airing M*A*S*H, leaving Me-TV as the only source for M*A*S*H on television.
 And in December, TV Guide Magazine released its new list of the 60 Best Series of All Time and M*A*S*H ranked eighth.

-I still haven’t found a great New Year’s quote (I used to end these reviews with Potter’s line from “A War For All Seasons” but it never seemed quite appropriate.
-But here’s an exchange from “Hot Lips and Empty Arms” relating to New Year’s Eve:
+I used to end these yearly reviews with Colonel Potter’s line from “A War For All Seasons” but it never seemed quite appropriate.
+The only other mention of the New Year from M*A*S*H is this exchange from “Hot Lips and Empty Arms:

 Margaret: “Did either of you ever kiss Frank?”

 Hawkeye: “I was hoping maybe this New Year’s Eve.

 Margaret: “I probably shouldn’t be telling you this, but Frank Burns is a lipless wonder.”